Chart Color Schemes

 Employment conditions in Sebastopol face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area offers limited local employment opportunities.
-Over the past year, employment increased by 1.9%, and labour force by 1.3%, reducing the unemployment rate by 0.5 percentage points.
-In contrast, Rest of Vic. saw employment decline by 0.7% and labour force decline by 0.6%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Sebastopol's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+The predominantly residential area seems to offer limited local employment opportunities, as suggested by the comparison between Census working population and resident population.
+Between December 2024 and December 2025, labour force decreased by 0.8%, while employment declined by 0.6% in Sebastopol, leading to a fall in unemployment rate of 0.2 percentage points.
+In contrast, Regional Vic. saw employment contract by 0.6%, labour force fall by 0.7%, and unemployment decrease by 0.1 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years nationally, with varying growth rates across industry sectors.
+Applying these projections to Sebastopol's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment